LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.252.0
+*Released*: ??
+November 2022
+* Refactor ListDesignerPanels and related components
+  * No longer use custom checkbox component
+  * Convert most components to FC
+  * Add types to props, improve other types
+  * Use children instead of custom prop to pass components
+  * Don't use inline defined anonymous functions for handlers

 ### version 2.251.0
 *Released*: 16 November 2022
 * Assay display pages consistency